hyecheol123/NomadCoder-PaintJS/README.md

   - Use [**HTMLCanvasElement.getContext(\<contextType\>)**](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/getContext) to get drawing context on the canvas.
     - If we use `2d` for `contextType`, the function will return [**CanvasRenderingContext2D**](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D).
       Follow the link to see the available drawing functions of `CanvasRenderingContext2D`.
+  - Save Canvas as a image by using [**HTMLCanvasElement.toDataURL()**](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL).
+- `a` tag can have `download` attribute, which makes users not to navigate to the URL but to download the linked URL.
+  - It should contains link of the file in `href` attribute, and `download` attribute should have file name.

 ## Project